 History & Timeline

 Corinth is located eighty kilometers west of Athens on the south side of the Isthmus, a narrow neck of land connecting the Peloponnese to mainland Greece and separating the Corinthian Gulf from the and Saronic Gulf and ultimately the Ionian and Aegean Seas.
-By land, traffic moving north and south was channelled into a narrow corridor.
+By land, traffic moving north and south was channeled into a narrow corridor.
 At one end of the corridor, routes fanned out to Athens and to Thebes and beyond.
 At the other end the routes led along the coast west towards Patras, east to Epidauros and through passes on either side of Acrocorinth to the Argolid and Arcadia.
 Corinth possessed four harbors.
 Two, Schoenus and Poseidona, were presumably fairly simple docking facilities that served either end of the Diolkos.
 The Diolkos was a paved portage road, probably built in the 6th century BC, across the 6 kilometer width of the Isthmus.
 Historical sources mention five successful and one unsuccessful attempt to portage warships over the isthmus between 428 and 30 BC.
-Niketas Oryphas, revealing his familiarity with ancient literature, effected a sixth crossing in AD 881.
-From the vulgar humour of Aristophanes’ Thesmophoriazousae 648, one can surmise that the Diolkos was regularly used for the haulage of merchant ships as well.
+Niketas Oryphas, revealing his familiarity with ancient literature, affected a sixth crossing in AD 881.
+From the vulgar humor of Aristophanes’ Thesmophoriazousae 648, one can surmise that the Diolkos was regularly used for the haulage of merchant ships as well.

 With water, an imposing acropolis, a large fertile coastal and a position between two seas, Corinth thus commanded the principal nodal point in the land and sea communications of southern Greece.
 Its strategic and commercial position was supplemented by valuable natural resources for export including building materials, excellent clays for ceramics and mortars, wood and agricultural produce.
 It is not so much that Corinth’s own riches were being moved, however.
 The importance of Corinth was as an entrepôt engaged in the movements, industry and produce of other regions.